fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     The hadith further says that then Allah opened His hand and showed Adam all of his descendands.
 Each person had his life expectancy written on his forehead.
 Adam saw a man whose light was one of the brightest and he asked "Who is this man?".
 Allah replied "This is Dawud (David) and he is prescribed to live 40 years".
 Adam said "Oh my Lord, extend his life", Allah replied "This is the term I prescribed him".
 Adam asked again "Oh my Lord, I give him 60 of my years" for which Allah replied "Let it be your way".
     Sheikh Al-Albani called this hadith authentic.

 Allah gave Adam knowledge and taught him names.
-One of the version of interpretation is that Adam was taught the names of animals and birds.
+One of the version of interpretation is that Adam was taught the names of animals and birds 🐦.
 The other version is that he was taught speech.

 ### Every human souls testifies in front of God